Home Hospital CfSD Research Hotel

 Manish is a fellowship trained orthopaedic surgeon specialising in hip and knee arthroplasty who undertook Orthopaedic training in India and at the Northern Deanery, Newcastle Upon Tyne.
 After an arthroplasty fellowship at the Golden Jubilee National Hospital, he undertook advanced fellowship training in hip surgery at Leeds.
 These are further complimented by a BOA National Transitional fellowship from the City Hospitals NHS Trust, Sunderland.
 Manish has been a Consultant at Golden Jubilee since December 2015.

-Mr Jon Clarke, PhD, FRCSGlas (Orth)
+Professor Jon Clarke, PhD, FRCSGlas (Orth)

 Primary medical qualification: 1999 (Glasgow, UK)